georgevio/IoT-Embedded/esp-idf/readme.md

 # ESP-IDF Projects

 Projects designed to run on Espressif microcontrollers using the ESP-IDF framework.
-Each project is configured to work with `idf.py` and dependencies from Espressif's libraries.
+Each project is configured to work with `idf.py` and multiple dependencies from Espressif's libraries.

-## Getting Started

-To set up and run the projects in this directory, follow the steps below.

 ### Prerequisites

-Ensure you have the following installed on your system:
+You should have the following installed on your system:
-- [ESP-IDF](https://github.com/espressif/esp-idf) (version 4.2 or higher is recommended)
+- [ESP-IDF](https://github.com/espressif/esp-idf) (version 4.2 or higher is recommended, unless specifically instructed inside subdirectories)
 - Python 3.7 or later
 - Git
 - CMake and Ninja build tools, they will be automatically available inside the cmd/powershell window of ESP-IDF.
+NOTE: Make sure you install the ESP-IDF tools, and you execute idf.py ONLY WITHIN THE PROVIDED TERMINAL WINDOWS.

 ### Initial Setup